nerwuuus/portfolio-projects/README.md

 ## ⚠️ If the PowerShell script didn’t work, follow the steps below manually
 1. Save Files as UTF-8 CSV.
 Export the mnp and inm files in .csv format with UTF-8 encoding.

 2. Adjust Date Format.
 Open both .csv files and change the date format to YYYY-MM-DD (or RRRR-MM-DD, depending on your system settings).

 3. Clean Database Tables.
 Use the TRUNCATE command to clear the mnp and inm tables before loading new data (as described in step 3 above).

 4. Update Tables via pgAdmin4.
 Open the PSQL tool in pgAdmin4.
 Load the updated mnp.csv and inm.csv files into the corresponding tables.
 ⚠️ If you encounter an error like "more columns than expected", open the .csv files and remove any blank columns (especially those on the far right).

-5. Run SQL Scripts
-Execute the scripts mentioned in steps 3 and 5 above to complete the process.
+5. Execute the scripts mentioned in steps 3 and 5 above to complete the process.

 ## Stack